-Before joining the faculty, Martínez earned a PhD in policy studies from the University of Maryland, College Park, and master's degrees in economics and public administration from the Maxwell School of Syracuse University.
+Before joining the faculty, Martínez G. earned a PhD in policy studies from the University of Maryland, College Park, and master's degrees in economics and public administration from the Maxwell School of Syracuse University.
 He also has several years of experience at the Inter-American Development Bank working in governance reforms in Latin American and Caribbean countries.

-- Public budgeting, public financial management, public pensions
+- Public budgeting; public financial management; public pensions